How to Reuse Gift Bags - 19 Ideas and Tips

 The Bottom Line

 Who says that old gift bags have to go to waste?
-With the help of the ten ideas presented above, you will make the most out of any tote you receive, regardless of the material it is made of.
+With the help of the twenty ideas presented above, you will make the most out of any tote you receive, regardless of the material it is made of.
 Paper and cardboard are the most resourceful, but you can always make do with canvas, jute, and polypropylene as well.